Application history of 3D scanning: solving various tasks in real production facilities

 Scanning an all-terrain vehicle with a RangeVision PRO 3D scanner

-RangeVision was contacted by the customer — the company Mosformovka, which provides services for the vacuum molding of plastic — the process of manufacturing bulk parts from sheet plastic by heating and exposure to vacuum.span>
+RangeVision was contacted by a customer, Mosformovka, which provides services for vacuum molding of plastic, a process for the production of bulk parts from sheet plastic by heating and vacuum exposure.

 The customer was satisfied.
 The RangeVision PRO 3D scanner coped with its task, despite all the difficulties associated primarily with the dimensions of the object.
 This proves once again that RangeVision 3D scanners are effective in digitizing objects of various sizes, from jewelry with complex geometries to car bodywork and all-terrain vehicle cabins.
 The solution to this problem would not have been possible without the use of a 3D scanner.
 Measurements of the rover's cabin would take too much time, and their results would not be accurate.